Google スプレッドシートとGitLabの連携イメージ

 "Sheet ID" → Select from candidates or enter from URL

-*If you want to select from candidates, click the input field and candidates will appear below.
+* If you want to select from candidates, click the input field to display candidates below.

 __wf_reserved_inherit

-"Column to Detect Updates" → Set the column you want to detect updates for.
-This time, since you want to update the deadline, enter "D".
+"Column to detect updates" → Set the column you want to detect updates for.
+Enter "D" this time as you want to update the deadline.

-After entering, execute "Test" and if successful, click "Save" to complete.
+After entering, run "Test" and if successful, click "Save" to complete.

 __wf_reserved_inherit